wailsapp/docsv1/content/guides/windows.md

 Compared to the other platforms, developing for Windows is a little trickier for the following reasons:

   * The Windows builds use mshtml, which is essentially IE11 (NOTE: We are moving to WebView2 for Wails V2 which will eliminate almost all of the issues discussed on this page)
-  * Mshtml does not have a developer console which can make debugging Javascript fairly difficult
+  * Mshtml does not have a developer console which can make debugging Javascript fairly difficult (However we now have the option to inject firebug lite into your application)

 ## IE11 Compatibility